CatGCN: Graph Convolutional Networks with Categorical Node Features: Methodology

 \section{Methodology}

-We describe our method under the setting of semi-supervised node classification~\cite{GCN}, whereas the idea is generally applicable to GCNs for other tasks like link prediction~\cite{LightGCN,zhang2018link} and community detection~\cite{chen2019supervised}.
-The graph structure is represented as an adjacency matrix $\mathbf{A} \in \mathcal{R}^{N \times N}$ where $N$ is the number of nodes.
-The main consideration of our work is that, each node $u$ in the graph is described by \textbf{categorical features} $\mathbf{x}_u \in \mathcal{R}^{d}$ ($d$ is the number of total features) where an entry $x_i^u = 0$ means the $i$-th feature value does not exist in the node (e.g., a female user cannot have ``male'' in her feature values).
+We describe our method under the setting of node classification~\cite{GCN}, whereas the idea is generally applicable to GCNs for other tasks like link prediction~\cite{LightGCN,zhang2018link} and community detection~\cite{chen2019supervised}.
+The graph structure is represented as an adjacency matrix $\mathbf{A} \in \mathbb{R}^{N \times N}$ where $N$ is the number of nodes.
+The main consideration of our work is that, each node $u$ in the graph is described by \textbf{categorical features} $\mathbf{x}_u \in \mathbb{R}^{d}$ ($d$ is the number of total features) where an entry $x_i^u = 0$ means the $i$-th feature value does not exist in the node (e.g., a female user cannot have ``male'' in her feature values).
 For a categorical feature vector $\mathbf{x}_u$, we denote the set of nonzero features as $\mathbb{S}_u = \{i | x_i^u \neq 0\}$.
+We summarize the symbols used in the paper in Table \ref{tab:terms}.